andurooo/boulder-restaurant-recommender/README.md

 Foursquare Places API:
 [source](https://developer.foursquare.com/places-api)

-The startup requested I could

-Foursquare API provides data centered around location.
-Their API is very developer-friendly; many corporations use the Foursquare API for their apps today.
-The terms and conditions are less strict compared to alternative API's, especially for commercial use, which was an important component for Choosie.
+It was important to use Foursquare API instead of other mainstream food search engines because Foursquare is developer-friendly.
+The terms and conditions are more lenient compared to alternative API's, which was crucial for the startup as it plans to scale and commercialize.

 ## 3 GET requests
   * *categories (147 total)*